 Her last works showed her total denial of fixed form and scale.
 Her “Rope Piece” takes on a different shape each time it is installed.
 The resulting linear web extends into new space in the tradition of “drawing in space.”
 It is a three dimensional version of a poured painting.

 Her first solo sculpture show was held in Dusseldorf in 1965.
+Her work appeared in two group exhibitions in New York in 1966 and was praised by her fellow artists.
 Her only American solo show during her lifetime was held in New York in 1968.
 There were dozens of posthumous exhibitions of her work in Europe and in the United States, including the Guggenheim Museum, San Francisco MoMA, Seattle Art Museum, and the Jewish Museum of New York.
 In 2016, the documentary “Eva Hesse” was premiered in New York.